Raymond Goethals

-Raymond Goethals ([ʁɛmɔ̃ ɡutals], [rɛːˈmɔ̃ː ˈɣutɑls]; 7 October 1921 – 6 December 2004) was a Belgian football coach who led Marseille to victory in the UEFA Champions League final in 1993, becoming the first and only coach to win a European trophy with a French club.
+Raymond Goethals ([ʁɛmɔ̃ ɡutals], [rɛːˈmɔ̃ː ˈɣutɑls]; 7 October 1921 – 6 December 2004) was a Belgian football coach who led Marseille to victory in the UEFA Champions League final in 1993, becoming the first coach to win a European trophy with a French club.

 Sometimes nicknamed "Raymond-la-science" ("Raymond-the-Science", previously the nickname of Belgian anarchist and Bonnot gang member Raymond Callemin), "le sorcier" ("the Wizard") or "le magicien" ("the Magician"), Goethals was known for his blunt way of speaking, his habit of mispronouncing players' names and his distinctive Brussels accent.
 A chain smoker, he was likened to TV police detective Lieutenant Columbo.
-He was the father of the referee Guy Goethals, who officiated at the 1996 European Championship.
+He was the father of the referee Guy Goethals, who officiated at the 1992 European Championship and 1996 European Championship.

 Playing career

 Goethals began his career as a goalkeeper in the 1930s with Daring Brussels, making his way through the youth ranks of the club before joining Racing Club Brussel in 1947.
 He remained at Racing Club Brussel until 1948.